,

 Intent

-Art and Design embodies some of the highest forms of human creativity.
-A high-quality Art and Design curriculum should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
-As pupils progress, they should be able to think critically and develop a more rigorous understanding of Art and Design.
-They should also know how Art and Design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
+Art embodies some of the highest forms of human creativity.
+A high-quality Art curriculum should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment and create their own works of art, craft and design.
+As pupils progress, they should be able to think critically and develop a more rigorous understanding of Art.
+They should also know how Art reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.

 It is our intention to embed our school values within this subject to build upon each child’s passion, curiosity, respect and appreciation for a range of art, design and crafts from different artists and cultures, as well as acquiring new skills along the way, which in turn, will impact on their own artwork as they transition through our school and beyond.